Lee Iacocca: Activism and philanthropy

 In May 1982, President Ronald Reagan appointed Iacocca to head the Statue of Liberty-Ellis Island Foundation, which was created to raise funds for the restoration of the Statue of Liberty and the renovation of Ellis Island.
 Iacocca continued to serve on the board of the foundation until his death.

 Following the death of Iacocca's wife Mary from type 1 diabetes, he became an active supporter of research for the disease.
 He was one of the main patrons of the research of Denise Faustman at Massachusetts General Hospital.
 In 2000, Iacocca founded Olivio Premium Products, which manufactures the Olivio line of food products made from olive oil.
 He donated all profits from the company to type 1 diabetes research.
 In 2004, Iacocca launched Join Lee Now, a national grassroots campaign, to bring Faustman's research to human clinical trials in 2006.

 Iacocca was an advocate of "Nourish the Children", an initiative of Nu Skin Enterprises, since its inception in 2002, and served as its chairman.
 He helped donate a generator for the Malawi VitaMeal plant.

-Iacocca led the fundraising campaign to enable Lehigh University to adapt and use vacant buildings formerly owned by Bethlehem Steel, including Iacocca Hall on the Mountaintop Campus of Lehigh University.
-Today these structures house the College of Education, the biology and chemical engineering departments, and The Iacocca Institute, which is focused on global competitiveness.
+Iacocca led the fundraising campaign to enable Lehigh University in Bethlehem, Pennsylvania, to adapt and use vacant buildings formerly owned by Bethlehem Steel, including Iacocca Hall on the Mountaintop Campus at the university.
+These structures currently house the College of Education, the biology and chemical engineering departments, and The Iacocca Institute, which is focused on global competitiveness.